vibakar/jenkins-ansible/README.md

-This Dockfile will install ansible on jenkins image
+This Dockerfile will install ansible on jenkins docker image